WildCard-TheBoard/Pan-TheBoard/Pages/LinkToInfoCenter.md

 ---

 ### Link to InfoCenter
-Simply send email to jkadreamer at gmail dot com with the information below: <br>
+Simply send an email to jkadreamer at gmail dot com with the information below: <br>
 1. Link to your video with verbal language<br>
 YouTube or any you created, that is playable by regular web browser such as Chrome or Edge<br>
 Ex) YouTube - internet address of your video on YouTube, that is displayed on the address bar on the browser.